cogumbreiro/cogumbreiro.github.io/index.md

 <figcaption>My v-Card as a QR Code.</figcaption>
 </figure>

+Tiago is excited by concurrency theory and parallel programming.
+In his Ph.D., Tiago proposed two techniques to handle barrier deadlocks: a deadlock-free programming interface, and a runtime verification tool, called [Armus].
+Recently, he has been interested in using [Coq] and [Why3] to produce certified algorithms.

-Tiago has submited his PhD thesis at [ULisboa], where he was advised by [Francisco Martins].
-Tiago is excited by programming with dependent types, concurrency theory, and parallel programming.
-Past experience, includes being a research assistant at [Imperial College London], and a visiting scholar at [Rice University].
+Past experience, includes being a research assistant at [Imperial College London], where he was supervised by [Nobuko Yoshida], and a visiting scholar at [Rice University], where he was supervised by [Vivek Sarkar].
+Tiago received his Ph.D. at [ULisboa] (2015), where he was advised by [Francisco Martins], and his B.Sc. at [Universidade dos Açores].

 ## Publications